FOUR LAKES TASK FORCE

 What about burning?

-If vegetation is allowed to grow will it make it harder for the lakes to be eventually restored
+If vegetation is allowed to grow will it make it harder for the lakes to be eventually restored?

 erosion

 What should I do if I was denied help from the NRCS?
-If the NRCS said your property is ineligible for the EWP program you have two options:
+If the NRCS said your property is ineligible for the EWP program you can manage the stabilization of the eroding land yourself.
+To manage the erosion concerns you have you can make improvements on your own as described above or contact FLTF for help (email: [email protected]).
+The NRCS provided plans for property owners to perform do-it-yourself (DIY) projects.
+These projects are designed to...

 • Fill erosion rills and prevent them from getting bigger

-• Relieve water pressure behind your seawall
+• Relieve water pressure behind your seawall by installing drains through the seawall

 • Dry out ponding around your seawall